Above-Ground Pool Entry Systems

 - Too narrow

 I wouldn’t give this ladder to an enemy.
 If you somehow end up with this piece of garbage, just throw it away.
-This was an Intex ladder, but even they have a better one now.

 Most Popular A-Frame Pool Ladders